majd-karoun/astral-quiz/README.md

 - You need your own OpenAI API key to generate questions.
 - Your OpenAI account must have available credits.
-- Questions are generated using the GPT-4o-mini model.
+- Questions are generated using the GPT-4o-mini or GPT-5-mini model.

 ## 💻 Tech Stack